-Be sure your business owns not only its website content, including graphics and images but your domain name as well.
-A domain name is a unique identifier on the Internet.
+Be sure your business owns not only its website content, including graphics and images and your domain name as well.
+A domain name is a unique identifier on the internet.
 It appears like "http://www.domainname.extension", such as "http://www.domainanonymous.com".

-A domain name is unique—it cannot be duplicated.
+A domain name cannot be duplicated and it can't be copyrighted.
 When you register your domain name, you get an exclusive name.
 But domain names can be the same if they carry different extensions.
 For example, there might be "domainanonymous.com", "doomainanonymous.net", "domainanonymous.biz", or "domainanonymous.info".

-Buy the name under your own business from a reputable domain registration service, but keep in mind that buying the ".com" extension leaves the others open to be taken by someone else.
+Buy the name under your own business from a reputable domain registration service, but keep in mind that buying the ".com" extension leaves the other extensions open to be taken by someone else.
 Someone could buy "domainanonymous.biz" and start drawing potential customers away from you.

 If you want to protect your domain name from copycats, you might want to also buy some or all of the most common extensions from a domain registration service then have them forwarded to your main domain name.

 The "look" of your domain name is separate from its content.
 This look might include a graphic like the famous Amazon arrow or Google's multicolored "G." You'll have to register it as a trademark or service mark if you want to protect your website's logo.

 You might want to copyright any original images on your website separately.
 And if you use images, make sure that your use isn't plagiarism.

 You'll have to be vigilant if you want to protect your website's copyright.
 Register the copyright and regularly monitor for plagiarism by searching for copycats.
 Issue "cease and desist" letters if anyone has plagiarized your site.